Non-collapsed eGH convergence and dimension: Introduction

-Harvey also raised two natural questions: \begin{itemize} \item Can the Alexandrov hypothesis be weakened to a lower Ricci curvature bound? \item Does \eqref{eq:dim-semicont} hold without the uniform boundedness assumption on the orbits? \end{itemize} In the proof of \cite[Proposition 4.1]{harvey}, the curvature condition was only used to show that the sequence $\iso (X_i)$ has the NSS property as in Definition \ref{def:ss1}.
-Since non-collapsing sequences of Riemannian manifolds with a uniform lower Ricci curvature bound don't admit small groups of isometries \cite[Theorem 0.8]{pan-rong}, the proof of \cite[Proposition 4.1]{harvey} carries over to that setting, giving a positive answer to the first question (see also \cite[Theorem C]{alattar} for a similar result in a more general setting).
+Of particular interest to us are two natural questions raised by Harvey: \begin{itemize} \item Can the Alexandrov hypothesis be weakened to a lower Ricci curvature bound? \item Does \eqref{eq:dim-semicont} hold without the uniform boundedness assumption on the orbits? \end{itemize} In the proof of \cite{mazur-rong-wang}, the curvature condition was only used to show that the sequence $\iso (X_i)$ has the \emph{no small subgroup property} as in Definition \ref{def:ss1}.
+Since non-collapsing sequences of Riemannian manifolds with a uniform lower Ricci curvature bound also have the no small subgroup property \cite[Theorem 0.8]{pan-rong}, the proof in \cite{mazur-rong-wang} carries over to that setting, giving a positive answer to the first question (see also \cite[Theorem C]{alattar} for a similar result in a more general setting).